If you’re planning on family pictures while everyone is together in one place, we have some tips to make your session go smoother!

 - On the other hand, for larger family groups another option is to plan an overall color palette with each sub-family planning to match – for instance, everyone with khakis, and then each family group wearing a different shade of pastel shirt.

 - Ultimately the decision on what to wear is up to your family, not me!
 I strive to give enough ideas to help you find what works for you.

 - The most important suggestion I can offer is this: Be yourself, but be the BEST VERSION of yourself.
 Take the time to plan your clothing, don’t just throw something on.
 Elevate your outfits beyond the everyday so that you’ll have family photos that you’ll want to show off for years to come!

 I have an entire Pinterest board with ideas on what to wear for your session!

 What not to wear for your family pictures?

 While it varies by location, the Keweenaw Peninsula has a lot of dark pine trees.
 Because of this I recommend staying away from black, especially for tops, because you will blend into any dark trees behind.
 I have included a Pinterest pin below with an example of this.
 You are having family pictures taken as a way to make your family stand out, so don’t blend in by accident!

 - When scheduling your family photographs, late afternoon is a great time – not only is the light beautiful, but by planning it before dinner, you don’t have to worry about any food getting on your clothes.
 Another bonus is everyone is motivated to get it right the first time so they can get it over and eat!

-- Please do your best to apply sunscreen the week ahead of time – Photoshop can correct minor skin issues but is not a magic wand, especially for sunburn and peeling!
+- Sunscreen is SO important the week before – Photoshop can correct minor skin issues but is not a magic wand, especially for sunburns and peeling!